 After this, your disk is initialized, and the Unknown, Not Initialized symbol will disappear.
 The disk will display as "Basic".

-But if your disk still shows as Not Initialized or Unknow, you can try to update the disk driver or change its connection cable to try to fix this issue.
+But if your disk still shows as Not Initialized or Unknown, you can try to update the disk driver or change its connection cable to try to fix this issue.
 The last option is to send your disk to its manufacturer center or a disk repair center for help.

-Procedure 2.
-Recover Data from the Disk
+Procedure 2️⃣.
+Recover Data from the Initialized Disk

 Follow the steps below to recover data from the initialized disk: